 Ingrid came to the Full Stack Talent office last week to talk about LaunchCode, Tampa, women’s experiences with tech, and the incredibly amazing Women Ambassadors Forum, which is coming up next week!

-Roxanne Williams: I’ve seen your name just about everywhere lately: interviews, videos, etc. – seems like you’re exploding.
-Congratulations on your success.
-Can you tell us a little bit about what you’re involved with, such as LaunchCode and Women Ambassadors Forum?
+Roxanne Williams: I’ve seen your name just about everywhere lately: interviews, videos, etc. Congratulations on your success.
+Can you tell us a little bit about your involvement with LaunchCode and Women Ambassadors Forum?

 Matt Vaughn: Out of curiosity, how does LaunchCode work behind the scenes to keep the program free to aspiring developers?
 Is it a non-profit, or grant-based, or paid by the company partners?

 Ingrid: I’ll give you a story about LaunchCode.
-It was started by Jim McKelvey.
-Jim McKelvey founded Square mobile payments, and he noticed that there was a need for developers.
-He knew that he shouldn’t put a price on being able to get into these roles.
-He thought of LaunchCode as a non-profit where he could provide free education.
+Jim McKelvey founded it.
+He also founded Square mobile payments, and noticed that there was a need for developers.
+He knew that he shouldn’t put a price on getting into these roles.
+So, he created LaunchCode as a non-profit where he could provide free education.

-Matt: For coders that are doing it on the side while they’re working other jobs, is there a way for them to get involved with LaunchCode if they don’t want to go off to work with a company and they’re just looking to learn to code for themselves and grow whatever they’re trying to do?
+Matt: For coders that do it on the side while they work other jobs, is there a way for them to join LaunchCode if they don’t want to go off to work with a company and they just want to learn to code for themselves?

 Ingrid: Definitely.
 Our course is designed for entry-level positions.
-If you’re already a very advanced student you may join just to get the certificate, which will help, because a lot of these students don’t have degrees, so this is a great way to show companies that they’ve completed a course.
-A great way for people to get engaged or involved is through tutoring, or becoming a TA.
+Very advanced students may join just to get the certificate, which will help.
+A lot of these students don’t have degrees, so this is a great way to show companies that they’ve completed a course.
+A great way for people to engage themselves is through tutoring, or becoming a TA.
 That’s actually a paid position.

-Matt: You spoke a bit about the transition of coming from Mexico to Texas, but what was it like moving from Texas to here in Tampa?
-Was it a hard transition?
+Matt: You spoke a bit about the transition of coming from Mexico to Texas, but what was it like moving from Texas to Tampa?

 Ingrid: It was not a hard transition at all.
-I was travelling a lot and I remember just taking a weekend trip here and I was like, “Oh my gosh, I love Tampa.
+I traveled a lot and I remember taking a weekend trip here and I was like, “Oh my gosh, I love Tampa.
 I need to stay here.”
 I came across LaunchCode and I literally called the person who then became my boss.
 It was something like, “Hey, I saw that your startup is super cool.”

-I was craving the startup feeling, because my first job was with a company called Parlevel Systems – they had a vending management system for vending machines – and I was the 7th employee, and it was so cool.
-I got to create and design products when I was only 17, and it was just such a cool experience.
-You can get so much more experience and responsibilities at a startup.
+I craved the startup feeling, because my first job was with a company called Parlevel Systems – they had a vending management system for vending machines – and I was the 7th employee, and it was so cool.
+I created and designed products at only 17 years old – such a cool experience.
+You can gain so much more experience and responsibilities at a startup.
 LaunchCode is not a startup anymore, but it still has that same vibe.
 They told me that the only position was Tampa, so that’s how I came here.

 Matt: What are your thoughts when it comes to technology and talent between Texas, St. Louis, and here?

 Ingrid: I think we still have very old-school mentality companies.
 It’s still very hard to break into that corporate structure.
-I think, personally, I’ve had a hard time just convincing companies that if they hire people that are motivated and self-taught, they’re going to bring in value to their company.
-They’re still looking for that perfect developer, and that doesn’t exist.
-So, it’s definitely been a journey with LaunchCode.
+Personally, I’ve struggled just convincing companies that if they hire people that are motivated and self-taught, they will bring in value to their company.
+They look for the perfect developer, and that doesn’t exist.
+So, it’s definitely a journey with LaunchCode.
 We’ve partnered with amazing companies like Jabil, NexTag, Tech Data, Sagitec, and some of the companies that are exploding right now and are growing or established in the community.